 This tip might seem obvious, but it’s surprisingly difficult to apply to your own life as you deal with heightened emotions.
 Every tweet or Instagram picture presents a fresh opportunity for unwanted speculation.
 Post enough suspicious photos or status updates, and people will begin to ask questions.
 If you’re not willing to address the peanut gallery on Facebook, keep quiet.
 If nothing else, it’s prudent to avoid social media posts because your ex’s counsel can use anything you share against you.

 If you intend to keep your divorce quiet, it’s critical that your attorney demonstrate discretion at all times.
-Schedule a case consultation with the Brown Law Offices to learn how we handle sensitive cases.
+Schedule a case consultation with the law firm of Barna, Guzy & Steffen, Ltd. to learn how we handle sensitive cases.